 Care and Cleaning of the Tenga Flip Hole

 I’ve mentioned above that you can safely use soap and water to clean this.
 The fact that it opens up clamshell-style makes cleanup – and drying – a breeze.
 Cleanup and drying is a big downfall of the Fleshlight.
-The material is called “TPR Silicone” but please note – it’s not pure silicone.
-No phtalates, so it’s safe, but it’s still porous so no sharing.
+The design makes it more likely that it could be stored when still damp, leading to mildew because the material is very porous.